Business customers

 Internal reporting channels

-Whistleblower may report via the following channels:
+Whistleblower may report via the following channels offered by Sogecap SA Branch in Poland:

 a) by courier to the address: